avanwouwe/citadel-browser-agent/doc/configuration.md

     ...
 ```

-Or you can enable password policy enforcement for any system on your domain, and irrespective of the username used:
+Or you can enable password policy enforcement for any system, and irrespective of the username used:
 ```
     ...
     "exceptions": [